 10. Barrette Twists

 A list of 80s hairstyles wouldn’t be complete without some good ol’ preppy twists, loved by coeds and general goody-two-shoes gals everywhere.
-Clipped away from the face, barrettes kept flyaways on lock and the overall look super pristine, while leaving enough flirty length free (the better to snub you off with, my dear).
-These looks also showcased smooth, healthy strands—easily achieved with a shine-enhancing system, such as Dove Radiant Shine Shampoo and Radiant Shine Conditioner—with some fluffy volume at the ends.
+Clipped away from the face, barrettes kept flyaways on lock and the overall look super pristine, while leaving enough flirty length free.
+These looks also showcased smooth, healthy strands—easily achieved with a shine-enhancing system, such as TRESemmé Pro Pure Light Moisture Shampoo and Conditioner.

 11. Bubble Ponytail

 Looking back, we sometimes think the unofficial goal of the 1980s was just to find funky, irregular ways of doing anything.
-This includes this offbeat way of revving up your standard ponytail, which entails simply segmenting the tail with hair elastics throughout the length.
+This includes this offbeat way of revving up your standard ponytail.
+Simply segmenting the tail with hair elastics throughout the length creates a whole new look.
 Easy, unique and honestly, quite ingenious, it’s another quirky ’80s look that’s been on current rotation this year.

 12. Fanned-Out Bangs, Long Hair